 After that, the server will serve any valid (non-expired) certificate from the certificate store if it matches the address that a user’s browser is connecting to.

-- Backup clients will still receive the Redstor-supplied platform certificate.
+- ESE Agents will still receive the Redstor-supplied platform certificate.

 - Third-party tools may or may not receive the CA-provided certificate, depending on the details of the protocol they use to connect.
 Most modern browsers (including on iOS & Android) will receive the CA-provided certificate.